Aymane-Hajji/Aymane-Hajji.github.io/_posts/2025-12-13-enterprise-vpn-project.md

 ```
 Conclusion: The intermediate routers (hops 2 and 3 in a normal trace) are invisible, confirming that traffic is successfully traversing the encrypted tunnel.

-(Note: Replace /assets/images/traceroute.png with the actual path to your screenshot)

 6. Challenges Encountered and Resolutions
 During the implementation phase, several critical issues were encountered and resolved: